Reylight Pineapple Mini Flashlight Review

 Power and Runtime

-The Pineapple Mini surprisingly can run on 1.5V sources, and also 4.2V sources.
+The Pineapple Mini can surprisingly run on 1.5V sources, and also 4.2V sources.
 All the usual AAA types work – alkaline, NiMH, lithium primary.
 And also the lithium-ion 10440 cell works!
 Output is different between the voltages, too.

-According to the product page, the body doesn’t like long button tops, due to fitment issues.
+According to the product page, the body doesn’t like long button tops due to fitment issues.
 Thus, the preference is for either regular AAA cells or flat top 10440 cells.

 Here’s some testing on the NiMH chemistry.
 There’s a big stepdown at around 30 seconds, and then the output holds very steadily for a long while.